cncf/devstats.archive/USAGE.md

 To process kubernetes all time just use `kubernetes/kubernetes.sh` script.
 Like this:
 - `time PG_PASS=pwd ./kubernetes/kubernetes.sh`.

+# Check erros

+To see if there are any errors please use script: `PG_PASS=... ./devel/get_errors.sh`.

 # Metrics tool
 There is a tool `runq`.
 It is used to compute metrics saved in `*.sql` files.
 Please be careful when creating metric files, that needs to support `explain` mode (please see `GHA2DB_EXPLAIN` environment variable description):